bleszerd/Docker_Containers/MySQL_MyPHPAdmin/README.md

 "Start" script starts phpmyadmin and mysql with:

-PHPMYADMIN: htpp://localhost:81
+PhpMyAdmin running at PORT 81 :=> htpp://localhost:81

 SERVER=db
 USERNAME=root
 PASSWORD=root

-Use "Stop" to stop the docker.
+Use "Stop" to stop the docker process.